 It is said that threw his magical fish hook to the bottom of the sea, and with all his might, he pulled up the island.
 The ancient Hawaiian god had a lot of strength because he pulled Maui up to the sky.
 The island’s towering Haleakala Volcano stands 10,023 feet above sea level.

 Haleakala is one of six still-active volcanoes in Hawaii, but don’t worry.
 The last time the mountain erupted was between 1480 and 1600.
-The near-dormant crater at the top of the volcano is preserved as a national park where tourists flock for the otherwordly moonscape.
-The reds, blacks, oranges and purples of the volcanic dirt shimmer during a sunrise or sunset.
+The near-dormant crater at the top of the volcano is preserved as a national park where tourists flock for the otherworldly moonscape.
+The reds, blacks, oranges, and purples of the volcanic dirt shimmer during a sunrise or sunset.

 Zoom out on a map of Maui, and you’ll notice something peculiar.
 The island is actually two islands fused in the middle.
 The larger eastern island is where you’ll find Haleakala and The Road to Hana.
 The smaller western island is the home of former whaling stations.